How is Zeffy free?

 • Ample financial resources, such as high-income careers, SEC holdings, real estate ownership, and business affiliations.

-• A personal connection to your cause that motivates them to support you or solid relationships with your board members or existing major donors.
+• A personal connection to your cause that motivates them to support you or solid relationships with your board members or existing donors.

 These indicators show that your prospect is committed to giving their money and time to causes they care about.
+Your donor relationships can tell you which fundraising initiative will be most impactful.

 3. Decide on the Fundraising Campaign to Execute